tskoczylas/t.skoczylas/README.md

 Over the last two years, I have dedicated thousands of hours to developing new skills and getting to know new programming languages through internet courses.
 I found that it was very easy to dive into this subject and have pure enjoyment out of creating a piece of code that actually works as I designed it in my mind.
 This job gives a lot of challenges as well where I can exercise problem-solving skills.

-It would be my dream to find a job as a junior developer and to get an opportunity to work in a team of like-minded people where I can show my skills, positive attitude and determination to grow
+It would be my dream to find a job as a junior developer and to get an opportunity to work in a team of like-minded people where I can show my skills, positive attitude and determination to grow.

+In the last 2 years I have completed a several curses wich list I am provaiding below:

+1. [JavaStart course](https://javastart.pl/kurs/java) - Full description and all work dokumentation [here](/tskoczylas/JavaStart_Course)